Simplifying small area estimation with rFIA: a demonstration of tools and techniques: Discussion

-Second, we follow the approach presented in \citet{little2004model} to develop a temporally-explicit unit-level estimator of multi-decadal trends in merchantable wood volume in Washington County, Maine, using a Bayesian mixed-effects model.
+Second, we follow the approach presented in \citet{little2004model} to develop a temporally-explicit unit-level estimator of multi-decadal trends in merchantable wood volume in Washington County, Maine, using a Bayesian multi-level model.
 We show the model-based approach offered substantial improvements in precision of annual estimates, relative to the traditional, post-stratified approach (Figures \ref{fig:volume}-\ref{fig:volume_cv}).
-Further, we show the model-based estimator offers an intuitive approach to characterizing the magnitude, direction, and statistical significance of temporal trends, and allows predictions of the state variable to be made to unobserved domains, with measurable uncertainty (e.g., forecast future change).
+Further, we show the model-based estimator offers an intuitive approach to characterizing the magnitude, direction, and statistical significance of temporal trends, and allows predictions of the target variable to be made for unobserved domains, with associated uncertainty (e.g., forecast change).
 Unit-level SAE models have been widely applied to FIA data in recent decades \citep{goerndt2011comparison, mcroberts2017multivariate, ohmann2002predictive, babcock2018geostatistical}, and frequently draw from remotely-sensed auxiliary variables to support domain estimation.
 However, extending the approach presented herein to incorporate spatial auxiliary data will present challenges for most users of FIA data, as neither the true locations of inventory plots, nor the spatial boundaries of strata used for post-stratification are available in the public version of the FIA Database.
 Nevertheless, the unit-level model presented can be easily adapted for applications involving alternative populations of interest, and might be useful in the detection and characterization of long-term change in forest ecosystems.
 Further, such models can be used to characterize the status and change in forest variables at spatial and/or temporal domains that are not currently possible using sample-based approaches (e.g., stand-level estimates).
-Once again, we provide all code and data used to develop the unit-level model presented herein on GitHub (\url{https://github.com/hunter-stanke/FGC_rFIA_SAE}) and at our official website (\url{https://rfia.netlify.app}).